juxt/bolt/README.md

 number of people who can understand it and point out potential weaknesses.

+To provide flexibility, Cylon fully embraces and consistently adopts _protocol polymorphism_ within Clojure, enabled by Stuart's approach.
+This will not to everyone's taste.
+Alternatives, such as the use of dynamic vars, are wholly avoided.
+Functional programming is a beautiful thing in the small, but presents practical challenges at scale.
+Polymorphism is one of the cornerstones of object orientation worth stealing.

+### Should you use Cylon?

 Ultimately, whether Cylon is right for you will depend on how you build your Clojure web applications.
-For smaller applications with a single set of Compojure routes, friend is a better choice.
+For smaller applications with a single set of Compojure routes, Friend is a better choice.

-For larger applications, especially those with multiple modules and using [Liberator](http://clojure-liberator.github.io/liberator/) to provide a fuller REST API, Cylon is a very good fit.
+For larger applications, especially those with multiple modules and using [Liberator](http://clojure-liberator.github.io/liberator/) to provide a fuller REST API, Cylon should be a good fit.

 ## Pronounication